 Applying basic science to industrial and societal challenges

-Chemical Engineers sit at the interface of the basic sciences (chemistry, physics, biology) and engineering practice.
-At the fundamental level, our work spans material science, fluid dynamics, separation processes, catalysis, biomedical science, atomic modelling and many more.
+They sit at the interface of the basic sciences (chemistry, physics, biology) and engineering practice.
+At the fundamental level, their work spans material science, fluid dynamics, separation processes, catalysis, biomedical science, atomic modelling and many more.
 Meanwhile at the applied level chemical engineers are crucial to pharmaceutical production (lab scale, scaling up, global production), food production, energy and consumer products among many other fields.

 From a broad base of fundamental science to specific expertise